Rule 5101:2-12-19 | Supervision of children and child guidance for a licensed child care center.

 (v) Time period for when permission is given.

 (vi) Parent's signature and date.

-(C) What child guidance techniques shall be used in the licensed child care center?
+(C) What are the child guidance techniques to be used in the licensed child care center?

 (1) All employees shall follow appendix A to this rule regarding guidance techniques to be used with children.